dgaydukov/cert-aws/files/sa.md

 * allows you to connect your VPC to aws services (traffic goes inside aws)

+###### AWS Elastic Beanstalk
+Beanstalk - PaaS that mange deployment, provisioning, load-balancing, auto-scaling, health monitoring.
+Best suited when you need quickly deploy something and don't want to learn about other aws services.
+You simply upload a `.war` (in case of java) file, and beanstalk run tomcat server for you and deploy your app.
+Yet developer has a right to manage all infrastructure provided by beanstalk.
+Using beanstalk you can:
+* select OS
+* select EC2 instance (on-demand, reserved, spot)
+* ssh to EC2
+* select RDS and configure it

+Beanstalk underneath using: EC2, RDS, ELB, S3 (app files, server logs), SNS Beanstalk is free, you pay for underlying resources (like EC2, S3) that you are actually use

+###### AWS Database Migration Service
+DMS - used for easy migration between different db (like from MySql to DynamoDB), and also for data replication.
+DMS use SCT (Schema Conversion Tool) for converting between existing schemas.

+###### Elastic Load Balancing
+ELB - is a proxy that accept traffic (using listeners) from clients and route it to targets (usually EC2).
+Listener - is a protocol + port for which you got incomming requests.
+There are 3 types of elb:
+* Application LB - if you need to balance http/https.
+Also supports websocket & secure websocket
+* Network LB - if you need to balance TCP/UDP
+* Classic LB - if you need to balance classic (without VPC) EC2 instance

+ALB+NLB - you register target in targets group and route traffic to target groups.
+CLB - you register instances within LB.
+If you enable AZ for ELB, it creates lb node in AZ, after this traffic goes to this node.
+The best practice to have 1 node in each AZ.
+If you have not equal number of EC2 in different AZ (let's say 2 in az1, and 8 in az2) then you should enable cross-zone balancing.
+In this case each lb will route it's 50% into 10 instances, so each instances will get 10% of traffic.
+But if you disable cross-zone balancing, then 50% in first zone would be divided between 2 instances (so each got 25%) and 50% from az2 would be divided in 8 instances (so each got 8.25% traffic).
+With ALB cross-zone balancing enabled by default.

+LB can be
+* internal (having only private IP)
+* external (facing internet, having both public & private IP)

+###### Amazon CloudWatch
+CloudWatch - monitoring service for aws resources and apps running in aws cloud.
+IAM permission for CloudWatch are given to a resource as a whole (so you can't give access for only some of EC2, you give either for all EC2 instances or none).
+You can also use CloudWatch to create alarms (for example you get 5 errors, and you want to notify developer).
+Alarms are integrated with SNS (so you can send email, put message to SQS and so on).
+Many aws resources (EC2, RDS, and so on) automatically send metrics to CloudWatch.
+You can also send your custom metrics.
+Metrics can't be deleted, but expire automatically.

+###### AWS Key Management Service
+KMS - a service for generating/storing/auditing keys.
+If you have a lot of encryption it's better to use central key management service.
+You start working with KMS by creating CMK (customer master keys), or if you are using encryption from other aws resource, it would create CMK automatically for you.
+You can import only symmetric keys.
+You can't export CMK symmetric key or asymmetric private key.

+###### Amazon Route 53
+Route53 - is amazon DNS service that help to transform domain name into IP address.
+It's called 53, cause 53 - port of DNS.
+You can buy hostname from any provider and register it within Route53, after this Route53 gives you 4 TLD (Top-Level Domain) that you put into your hostname provider, so end user will request your domain, it will got to your provider, and from there to aws.
+Route53 supports wildcards (subdomains).
+Route53 also supports WRR (Weighted Round Robin) where you can assign weight ans divide your traffic (for example you have new feature and want only 25% of users to use it).
+You can also use LBR (Latency Based Routing), in case you have aws resources in multiple regions, route53 will redirect users to region with lowest latency.
+With Route53 you can also have private DNS name within your VPC, and such a name would be unaccesable outside VPC.
+Heath check - a check that requested resource is available.
+DNS Failover - return result only if health check is fine.

 ### Networking
 ###### Hub, Switch, Router